 Colanders come in various types, each designed to suit specific cooking and food preparation needs.
 Here are some common types of colanders:

-Chinese Colander - These stainless steel colanders have larger, perforated openings and no handles.
-This makes Chinese colanders easier to store and more commonly found in restaurants where multiple colanders will be used.
+Chinese Colander—These stainless steel colanders have larger, perforated openings and no handles.
+This makes them easier to store and more commonly found in restaurants where multiple colanders will be used.

-Two-Handle Colander - The double handles on this two-handle colander make them easier to use, although harder to stack and store.
+Two-Handle Colander—The double handles on this two-handle colander make it easier to use, although it is harder to stack and store.

-Vegetable Colander - Vegetable colanders feature a noticeably deep basin that allows large quantities of fruits and vegetables to be held.
+Vegetable Colander—Vegetable colanders feature a noticeably deep basin that holds large quantities of fruits and vegetables.

-Collapsible Colander - Collapsible colanders can be flattened for easy storage.
-They are a compact and space-saving choice, which makes them ideal for small kitchens.
+Collapsible Colander—Collapsible colanders can be flattened for easy storage.
+They are a compact and space-saving choice, ideal for small kitchens.

 What Is A Strainer?

-Strainers are kitchen tools that use fine filtration holes in wire mesh to strain water and other liquids from very small particles.
+Strainers are kitchen tools that use small holes in wire mesh to strain foods from liquid.
 Strainers can even strain thick liquids from thinner liquids (such as yogurts from their corresponding wheys).
 Strainers are typically designed to be placed over a bowl or other container, so they don't have a flat base to set upon.

 Filtration Level Of Strainers